Venkatesh-3304/Customer-Profitability-Retention-Intelligence-System/README.md

 Certain metrics like ROI and acquisition efficiency were interpreted carefully to avoid misleading conclusions due to attribution limitations in the dataset.

+> 📦 Dataset is not included in this repository due to size constraints (200MB+).
+> It is publicly available on Kaggle: [Customer Profitability & Retention Dataset](https://www.kaggle.com/datasets/venkatesh353/customer-profitability-and-retention-dataset)

 ---

 ## 🔜 Next Steps